 North Wales is also home to the longest zip line in Northern Hemisphere, that’s some claim.
 Zipworld is in Bethesda and Llechwedd Slate Caverns, Blaenau Ffestiniog.
 The latter is also home to Bounce Below, huge trampoline style nets in a disused slate cavern.
 Newly opened is Zipword Fforest– treetop nets, forest coaster (the only alpine coaster in the UK) and zip wires in a woodland setting in the Conwy valley.

-Surf Snowdonia opened last year and is another first for Wales, the world’s first publicly accessible wavegarden artificial surfing lagoon.
+Surf Snowdonia opened recently and is another first for Wales, the world’s first publicly accessible wavegarden artificial surfing lagoon.
 It sounds strange to us as well, but whatever floats your boat.

 There are plenty of places to get your adrenalin fix whether it be climbing, canoeing, kayaking, surfing, swimming, sailing or of course flying down mountains on a bicycle.